Occupational Therapy Week is an annual event celebrated by occupational therapists around the...

 I gained my Masters with distinction in Occupational Therapy from Leeds Metropolitan University.
 Since qualifying I have worked in a range of healthcare settings.
-Since 2009 I have specialised in the area of amputee and prosthetic rehabilitation.
+I specialise in the areas of major trauma, and amputee and prosthetic rehabilitation.
 I have worked with individuals who have undergone an amputation/s due to vascular, trauma, oncology and congenital aetiologies within a variety of clinical areas including acute surgical, in-patient rehabilitation and prosthetic rehabilitation.

 I am currently employed by Leeds Teaching Hospitals NHS Trust as the Lead Occupational Therapist for the Major Trauma Service.
 I work with individuals who have suffered a life changing injury or multiple injuries, for example following high speed vehicle collisions, industrial accidents, high falls, explosions and severe knife and gunshot wounds.
 I provide occupational therapy assessment and intervention to individuals following admission to the intensive care unit or the Major Trauma Ward.
 Clients present with often complex and multiple injuries and disabilities, for example amputations, complex and multiple fractures, brain injuries and spinal cord injuries.

 Prior to this I worked at the Royal National Orthopaedic Hospital in Stanmore, as the occupational therapy lead for the amputee and prosthetic rehabilitation service.
-I treated adults and children with upper, lower and multiple limb amputations, the majority of which were due to orthopaedic, traumatic, oncology and congenital aetiologies.
-This included high level amputations such as transpelvic and forequarter levels.
+I treated adults and children with upper, lower and multiple limb amputations, this included high level amputations such as transpelvic and forequarter levels.

 In addition to my clinical work I previously taught annually on the British Society of Rehabilitation Medicine course in Advanced Prosthetics and Amputee Rehabilitation.
 I provide ad hoc teaching to other hospitals, students and at College of Occupational Therapy study days.
-I have displayed posters at national conferences and am involved in audit and research within this clinical field.
+I have displayed posters at national conferences and been involved in audit and research.